This will be the minimum property tax increase in 2025 in France

 Read more: Taxe foncière explainer: Who pays and the exemptions

-Homeowners can split 2025’s taxes into ten monthly payments (paid between January 2026 and October 2026) via their personal space on the French tax site, by clicking Paiements and then Adhérer au prélèvement mensuel pour le prélèvement de mes impôts.
+Homeowners can opt to split 2025’s taxes into ten monthly payments (paid between January 2026 and October 2026) via their personal space on the French tax site, by clicking Paiements and then Adhérer au prélèvement mensuel pour le prélèvement de mes impôts.

 There is a December 15 deadline to do this.

-Additional levies on taxe foncière likely
+Additional increases of taxe foncière likely

-The tax increased by a minimum of 7.1% in 2023, and 3.9% this year, after inflation rocketed following the Covid pandemic.
+The tax increased by a minimum of 7.1% in 2023, and 3.9% in 2024, after inflation rocketed following the Covid pandemic.

-Many local authorities also chose to implement additional increases on taxe foncière these years where possible, as it is one of the key forms of local income communes receive they are able to manage themselves.
+Many local authorities also chose to implement additional increases on taxe foncière in these years where possible, as it is one of the key forms of local income communes receive they are able to manage themselves.

-Some communes are pushing for a new form of tax or levy on residents to fill funding holes, as opposed to cost-cutting measures preferred by the state.
+Some communes are also pushing for a new form of tax or levy on residents to fill funding holes, as opposed to cost-cutting measures preferred by the state.

 Read more: ‘Contribution citoyenne’: What is this new residents' charge proposed by French mayors?